MG-Scripts/mg_cleararea/README.md

 ## License

-Free to use for private and non-commercial FiveM servers.
+Free to use for FiveM servers.
 Selling or copying the code is prohibited!